randomascii/main/xperf/UIforETW/ReadMe.txt

 Detect and handle trace files that lack the date component -- synthesize?

 To-do eventually:
+Should have a Chrome developer checkbox.
+Should have the option to run arbitrary scripts after each trace is recorded.
+PreprocessTrace should append to the trace text file.
+Should have an option to put an entire process tree in the trace text file.
+ChildProcess or PreprocessTrace should convert from LF to CRLF for the edit control.
-Place the trace-name editing box appropriately.
+Try using the -cancel option for more efficient stopping of traces without recording.
+See xperf -help stop Place the trace-name editing box appropriately.
 Give the user a chance to rename trace before launching viewer Transparent compression/decompression into .zip files.
 Note that if a trace is